You are here

-The ISEF Rules state that projects will be judged on work carried out during a maximum and continuous 12 month period between January 2019 and May 2020.
-This means that a project started in January 2019 and exhibited at the CWSF in May 2019 can be continued up to December 2019, and then exhibited at ISEF in May 2020.
-This rule is strictly enforced by ISEF and all projects are carefully screened to ensure that the work falls within the required dates.
+The Regeneron ISEF Rules state that projects will be judged on work carried out during a maximum and continuous 12 month period between January 2020 and May 2021.
+This means that a project started in January 2020 and exhibited in the YSC Online STEM Fair in May 2020 can be continued up to December 2020, and then exhibited at ISEF in May 2021.
+This rule is strictly enforced by Regeneron ISEF and all projects are carefully screened to ensure that the work falls within the required dates.
 Be sure that you can document, via your project notes, that you did your project within a twelve month period.
 If the project is a continuation of a previous project, in-depth documentation of the previous project will be required, and the continuation must show substantial new work.

 No. Experience shows that the Selection Committee can evaluate a maximum of 30 projects in the time available.
 Project proposals, which must be submitted by December 15th, will be reviewed by January 15 and a short-list of candidates will be prepared.
 All applicants will be notified of their status by early February.
 Projects that are not selected to the short-list are still eligible for participation in their regional science fair and for selection to the CWSF.

 Experience has shown that projects need to be of CWSF medal quality to be selected to Team Canada-ISEF.
 This also explains our remarkable level of success at ISEF.
 If your project didn't win a medal at the CWSF (or a virtual ribbon in the YSC Online STEM Fair), but you believe you have improved it so that it is now at that level, you are welcome to apply.
 CWSF finalists learn a lot from participating and seeing top projects.

 Yes.
 Youth Science Canada will accept an application from participants who have competed in Sanofi Biogenius Canada; however, only individuals and teams of two will be considered for selection.